 This is quite strange behavior, and we would be shocked to see adults behaving this way, over, say quickly learning and choosing the high reward value.
 But this point about what adults might do is important to the authors' logical claims.
 The implication that we can explain children's systematic exploration with attentional mechanisms implies that adults (who have fully developed PFC) should also show "systematic exploration" because they have another route to this important behavior (namely a developed PFC).
 But, but I bet dollars to donuts that adults wouldn't.
 Instead, they would look like the children in the Confirmation group (where attention is influenced, but where children quickly learned the distribution and reasonably begain to probability match to the expected rewards.
 The authors classify the Confirmation group as non-systematic exploration (based on their model) - but it seems odd to put this group that quickly honed in on the task goals and learned as non-systematic as the same general classification as a group that got conflicting salience/cue information and struggled with random exploration.
 So this all raises the question - what does "systematic" search really mean in this context and what would the authors predict adult behavior would look like?
 The logical extension of the argument is that adults (who have developed PFC and don't need to depend on diffuse attention) would also show this "systematic search".
 We don't know if this is the case because adults aren't tested in a Baseline condition, but there is strong reason to believe it would not turn out this way (see Plate work again here).
 The claims are muddled in an attempt to shoe-horn this experiment into the broad attention theoretical packaging.

-Yes, it is quite clear that adults would not exhibit the type of systematic behavior that children exhibit in this task.
-Our hypothesis is not that the PFC results in that type of behavior, but that PFC-controlled processes are necessary for the type of systematic or directed exploration that adults engage in—to direct exploration toward parts of the environment with greater uncertainty.
+We agree that it is quite unlikely that adults would exhibit the type of systematic behavior that children exhibit in this task.
+Our hypothesis is not that the PFC results in that type of behavior, but that PFC-controlled processes are necessary for the type of systematic or directed exploration that adults engage in—directing exploration toward parts of the environment with greater uncertainty.
 There is very little uncertainty in our task, and so adults should quickly learn that only very little exploration is needed.
-The prediction for adults is that they would maximize reward in all conditions, and show only small effects of the saliency manipulation.
+Based on that, we predicted that they would exploit the highest reward option, and show only small effects of the saliency manipulation.
+The revision includes a new sample of adults, and while there are effects of saliency, adults maximized reward in all conditions, with very little influence of systematic exploration (see Figure 4, pg.
+16).

 Children are doing something quite different, which suggests little influence of these PFC-controlled processes, particularly since their behavior is not particularly effective at achieving their goals.
-Children’s behavior in the Baseline condition is characterized by systematic patterns of switching, but we do not mean to imply that this is necessarily good or effective (in fact it leads to terrible performance in this task)—and while their behavior differs in other important ways, both the Congruent and Competition condition show very little of these patterns that characterize children in the Baseline condition so strongly.
+Children’s behavior in the Baseline condition is characterized by systematic patterns of switching, but we do not mean to imply that this is necessarily good or effective (in fact it leads to poor performance in this task)—and while their behavior differs in other important ways, both the Congruent and Competition condition show very little of these patterns that strongly characterize children in the Baseline condition.

 We’ve adjusted the wording in the Introduction and Discussion to better explain what we believe children are doing, what we mean by ‘systematic’, how it differs from what adults do (pg.
 4).
 Additionally, a sample of adults was collected and analyzed in comparison to children, and our predictions for both groups is laid out in the introduction (pg.
 5-6).